 - Operates within the purpose stated in the constitution for the organization;

-- Maintains organizational finances and good credit status with the University and the community in the manner prescribed by the Center for Student Involvement and Leadership (including handling all transactions through an organizational checking account with two signatures required on all checks) and
+- Maintains organizational finances and good credit status with the University and the community in the manner prescribed by the Campus Activities office (including handling all transactions through an organizational checking account with two signatures required on all checks) and

 - Attends all club/organization meetings sponsored by Club Council (one per semester).